 Now recognizing the need to understand the basics of an FTC, let’s consider the formation, operation and governance of an Ohio FTC.
 Ohio allows both licensed and unlicensed FTCs (although for fiduciary protection most unlicensed FTCs adhere to a majority of the licensed requirements).
 The decision as to whether to form a licensed or unlicensed FTC depends on the needs of the particular family as well as the ‘clients’ anticipated to be served by the FTC.
 Unlicensed FTCs are not regulated or audited by state banking regulators.
 However, a licensed FTC will be audited regularly by state banking regulators – some families may prefer having this degree of external oversight.
 Another determinative factor in the licensed versus unlicensed FTC discussion is understanding who the FTC seeks to serve.
 A licensed FTC has a slightly broader definition of who can be considered a Family Client (as defined in the Ohio Family Trust Company Act).
 However, both licensed and unlicensed FTCs can serve family members defined to include lineal descendants, adopted children, stepchildren, foster children, and spouses/spousal equivalents of a Designated Relative.
 In addition to the Family Members outlined above, the following are allowable clients while still being an unlicensed FTC (defined as the Family Clients):

-Legal formalities of a licensed FTC include, but are not limited to: completing an application and submitting it to the Ohio Division of Financial Institutions with a $5,000 application fee; maintaining office space in Ohio; maintaining a fidelity bond of not less than $1M; securing directors and officers insurance of not less than t$1M; and pledging to the Ohio Treasurer $100,000.
+Legal formalities of a licensed FTC include, but are not limited to: completing an application and submitting it to the Ohio Division of Financial Institutions with a $5,000 application fee; maintaining office space in Ohio; maintaining a fidelity bond of not less than $1M; securing directors and officers insurance of not less than $1M; and pledging to the Ohio Treasurer $100,000.
 An FTC must also maintain capital of at least $200,000, but not more than $500,000.
 An Ohio FTC must perform at least three of its trust activities in Ohio as well as hold two of its quarterly calendar meetings with a quorum of directors physically present in Ohio.
 Further, in Ohio, the Board is required to have a minimum of three directors and at least one of them must be an Ohio resident.
 The Ohio Department of Financial Institutions will audit the activities of a licensed FTC not later than 18 months after receiving its license and thereafter at least every 36 months.
 The only statutory requirement for an unlicensed FTC is submitting an annual affidavit with minimal information to the Ohio Department of Financial Institutions.

 Once formed, an FTC operates similarly to a “regular” commercial trust department/institution.
 The governance structure of an FTC typically consists of the following components if established as a corporation (a LLC structure is also permissible under Ohio law): Board of Directors (comprised of family members as well as Independent Directors), Distribution Committee(s), Investment Committee and an Amendment Committee.
 However, an FTC is very flexible in responding to the specific ‘personality’ or needs of an individual family.
-For example, I have clients with one or more of the following committees: a) Education Committee; b) Family Business Asset Committee; or 3) Engagement Committee.
+For example, we have clients with one or more of the following committees: a) Education Committee; b) Family Business Asset Committee; or 3) Engagement Committee.
 These Committees were created in response to specific needs of a family ranging for the oversight of the family business asset to educating family members on a wide range of topics to the planning of ‘family glue’ events to harmonize the family.
 Designing the structure of an FTC responding to the unique challenges of each family can be key to the long-term success of the FTC.